bc4040/srt-gateway/README.md

  Internet clients connect to srt-gateway and receive the SRT stream on the sender channels in caller mode.

  srt-gateway provides one ingest channel and two sender channels.
+From the srt-gateway's perspective, all SRT connections are in "listener" mode.
+This mean your local encoder and client viewers must connect to srt-gateway in caller mode.

  This can be multiplied at scale by running multiple instances in Docker.